Skip to main content

 High/low pass filter pass/stop bands

 ‘Filter’ word is a bit misleading.
-It doesn’t require ON/FF-type action.
+It doesn’t take ON/FF-type action.
 Filter only reduces (voltage) gain for a certain frequency compared to the whole spectrum of the frequencies of interest.

 A filter is basically a Voltage Divider: